tidyverse/tidyverse.org/content/articles/2018-12-14-tidyverse-and-r-lib-year-in-review.markdown

 It's been a banner year for the tidyverse and r-lib teams, and, as we close out 2018, we wanted to take a look back at some of our achievements.

-We added significant roster depth this year, with [Davis Vaughan](https://twitter.com/dvaughan32/), [Thomas Lin Pedersen](https://twitter.com/thomasp85/), [Alex Hayes](https://twitter.com/alexpghayes), and [Romain François](https://twitter.com/romain_francois/) all joining the squad.
+We added significant roster depth this year, with [Davis Vaughan](https://twitter.com/dvaughan32/), [Thomas Lin Pedersen](https://twitter.com/thomasp85/), and [Romain François](https://twitter.com/romain_francois/) all joining the squad.

 ## By the numbers